-Well, RuRi launched the Box-All-You-Can event, happening in various Ayala Malls on certain weekends!
+Well, RuRi launched the Box-All-You-Can (BAYC) event, happening in various Ayala Malls on certain weekends!

-From Saturday to Sunday, June 25 to 26, RuRi is headed to Solenad, Nuvali to help out the highland farmers of the BABUTA (Bakun, Buguias, Tinoc and Atok) cluster.
+RuRi was last at Solenad, Nuvali from June 25 to 26 to help out the highland farmers of the BABUTA (Bakun, Buguias, Tinoc and Atok) cluster.
 “Distressed farmers from these towns will provide the carrots, radishes, womboks, cabbages and tomatoes that we need,” RuRi said.
-Participants can register for the event online, and also pledge a box to a guard, janitor, or service crew member.
+Participants could also pledge a box to a guard, janitor, or service crew member.

-RuRi’s last Box-All-You-Can location and date was on June 12 at Market!
-Market.
+RuRi’s was also at Market!
+Market on June 12.
 The local produce on that day included zucchini and radish from Benguet farmers; onions from Luzon; cauliflower from Ilocos; cabbage from Cagayan; as well as fresh beets, carrots, eggplant, corn, potato, pineapple, papaya, and more.
 On the same day, RuRi also held a Mango Eat-All-You-Can event at the same location.

 On May 20 to May 22, RuRi was stationed at U.P.
 Town Center’s Activity Center along Katipunan Avenue, Quezon City.
 The weekend prior, RuRi was at Glorietta Mall, Makati City.
 The first ever BAYC event was held in the Activity Center of Alabang Town Center.